-You can make the text on this page read aloud when using the Edge web browser - right-click anywhere on the page and choose Read Aloud, or use the three dots ... at the top right corner of the screen.
-Voice options can be changed from the top right of the screen after you launch Read Aloud.
+You can make the text on this page read aloud when using the Edge web browser - right-click anywhere on the page and choose Read Aloud, or use the A)) symbol in the search bar at the top of the screen.
+The Voice Options button will appear at the top right of the screen after you launch Read Aloud.

 A hearing loop (sometimes called an audio induction loop) is a sound system for use by people with hearing aids.
 The hearing loop provides a magnetic, wireless signal that is picked up by the hearing aid when it is set to ‘T’ setting.